 Over the course of his career, he has delivered keynotes, facilitated workshops and coached leaders in both non-profit and for-profit organizations, including many Fortune 500 companies.
 His experience spans a wide variety of industries, including healthcare, financial services, automotive, government, retail and manufacturing, a partial client list of which includes GE, HP, Boeing, Microsoft, Cardinal Health, Johnson & Johnson, State Farm, Caterpillar, Northrup Grumman, Alcoa, Johnson Controls, US Bank, Old Navy, Banana Republic, Waste Management, Kiewit, Stryker, Eastman Chemical, Harley Davidson, Charles Schwab, McKinsey, Federal Aviation Administration and Kohler.

-Stosh D. Walsh’s journey to courage began when he was just 5 years old, and his father committed suicide.
-Moving toward that pain instead of away from it in subsequent years, he realized an important truth: courage is not merely for overcoming hardship or fear; courage is for enriching the world.
-As a speaker and facilitator, he invites individuals and organizations to greater courage: specifically, to envision the world as it could be, then create that world.
+When Stosh was 5 years old, he lost his father to addiction and suicide.
+Moving toward that pain instead of away from it in subsequent years, he embraced his role as a hope bringer and a courage giver, centered on the truth he discovered on his journey: that courage is not merely having the strength to overcome hardship or fear; courage is envisioning the world as it could be, and creating that world with intentionality.
+As a speaker and facilitator, he invites individuals and organizations to live with greater courage and create the best world they can envision.

 Please click here to reach Stosh via email.